Registration and coffee

 Jonathan advised Royal Dutch Shell on the share plan aspects of its combination with BG Group and ARM Holdings on its acquisition by Softbank Group Corp.
 He is Chair of the Share Plan Lawyers group.

-Answered by: Sarah McMaster of EY
+Answered by: David Ellis of EY

 What are the unwritten conventions of how HMRC is approaching the valuation of growth shares?
 How accepting is it of low (or zero) valuations?